verovec/Social-network-Flask-Graphql/README.md

 - Follow users
 - Add posts
 - Like posts
-- Management of rights for guests without accounts, for users, as well as for owners
+- Manage rights for guests without an account, for users, and for owners

 ## • Require